suncoast-devs/handbook/lessons/misc-quick-reference/code-formatting.md

 component from a larger one as the code size grows.
 Once you have, consider if this component deserves to be its own file.
 If the component is of significant size, it should be its own file just for clarity's sake.
-If the component is going to be used by more than one component than it should be it's own file.
+If the component is going to be used by more than one component, then it should be its own file.

-These same rules apply to `C#` classes, to JavaScript modules, and any other style code.
+These same rules apply to `C#` classes, JavaScript modules, and any other style code.

 # Working but long code > short and slick non-working code